w3security/cli/CONTRIBUTING.md

 Acceptance tests enforce the correctness of our distribution and are written from the perspective of an user.

-Snyk CLI's acceptance tests execute a specific command line as a standalone process, then assert on `stdout`, `stdin` and the exit code.
+w3security CLI's acceptance tests execute a specific command line as a standalone process, then assert on `stdout`, `stdin` and the exit code.
 As an example, see: [`oauth-token.spec.ts`](test/jest/acceptance/oauth-token.spec.ts).

 Your tests should never call remote endpoints.
 Otherwise, our release pipelines will require those services to be available.
 To avoid this, we can assume external services are kept compatible.
 If any of these services cause issues, we can rely on production monitoring to alert us.

-Use [fake-server](./test/acceptance/fake-server.ts) to mock any Snyk API calls.
+Use [fake-server](./test/acceptance/fake-server.ts) to mock any w3security API calls.
 If you are using other endpoints, mock those too in a similar way.

 Place fixtures in `./test/fixtures`.
 Keep them minimal to reduce maintenance.
 Use [`createProject`](./test/jest/util/createProject.ts) to use your fixtures in isolated working directories for your tests.